Pakistan confronting hybrid conflict: Gen Bajwa

 “We are now confronting a hybrid conflict where focus is shifting to subversion on religious, sectarian, ethnic and social issues which needs a comprehensive national response,” he said in an interaction with the participants of a National Security Workshop who visited the General Headquarters (GHQ).

-“We now have a greater responsibility to ensure that our people, especially youth, stay aware and steadfast against propaganda onslaught being launched through a soft offensive.
-It is our time to rise and progress and we must grasp the opportunity achieved after countless sacrifices," he said.
+“We now have a greater responsibility to ensure that our people, especially youth stay aware and steadfast against propaganda onslaught being launched through a soft offensive.
+It is our time to rise and progress and we must grasp the opportunity achieved after countless sacrifice,” he said.

-The National Security Workshop is an annual event at the National Defence University (NDU), which is participated by representatives from all segments of society, including armed forces, parliamentarians, bureaucracy and others.
+National Security Workshop is an annual event at the National Defence University (NDU) which is participated by representatives from all segments of society including armed forces, parliamentarians, bureaucracy and others.

 “We are now confronting a hybrid conflict where focus is shifting to subversion on religious, sectarian, ethnic and social issues which needs a comprehensive national response,” he said in an interaction with the participants of a National Security Workshop who visited the General Headquarters (GHQ).

-“We now have a greater responsibility to ensure that our people, especially youth, stay aware and steadfast against propaganda onslaught being launched through a soft offensive.
-It is our time to rise and progress and we must grasp the opportunity achieved after countless sacrifices," he said.
+“We now have a greater responsibility to ensure that our people, especially youth stay aware and steadfast against propaganda onslaught being launched through a soft offensive.
+It is our time to rise and progress and we must grasp the opportunity achieved after countless sacrifice,” he said.

-The National Security Workshop is an annual event at the National Defence University (NDU), which is participated by representatives from all segments of society, including armed forces, parliamentarians, bureaucracy and others.
+National Security Workshop is an annual event at the National Defence University (NDU) which is participated by representatives from all segments of society including armed forces, parliamentarians, bureaucracy and others.

 Comments